 You will also learn about how electrical systems work in machines, as well as wiring electrical equipment and circuits, assembling electrical cable enclosures and wiring and testing electrical panels.
 Learners will be able to take part in work experience as part of their course.

-Level 2: No formal requirements but English and maths GCSE grade C or above are needed for direct entry.
+Level 2: No formal requirements but English and maths GCSE grade 4 (previously C) or above are needed for direct entry.

-Level 3: Level 2 Diploma in Electrical Installation (or equivalent) and GCSE C in maths and English.
+Level 3: Level 2 Diploma in Electrical Installation (or equivalent) and GCSE grade 4 ( previously C) in maths and English.